desaikalpesh34/pay-u-money/README.md

 PayUmoney Yii2 Extension
 ========================
-An extension to integrate PayUMoney with yii2
+An extension to integrate pay-u-money with yii2

 Installation
 ------------